coddingtonbear/django-mailbox/readme.rst

 .. image:: https://travis-ci.org/coddingtonbear/django-mailbox.png?branch=master
    :target: https://travis-ci.org/coddingtonbear/django-mailbox

-How many times have you had to consume some sort of POP3, IMAP, or local mailbox for incoming content, or had to otherwise construct an application driven by e-mail?
+Easily consume POP3, IMAP, or a local mailbox for incoming content.
-One too many times, I'm sure.

-This small Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).
+This Django application will allow you to specify mailboxes that you would like consumed for incoming content; the e-mail will be stored in the database, and you can process it at will (or, if you're in a hurry, by subscribing to a signal).

 - Documentation for django-mailbox is available on `ReadTheDocs <http://django-mailbox.readthedocs.org/>`_.